 Myers and Stauffer LC, Certified Public Accountants, 1993 - 2000

-Senior (non-CPA) executive for a healthcare accounting and consulting firm with six offices and over 150 staff members, responsible for directing the firm's acute care and managed care consulting practice.
+Senior (non-CPA, partner-level) executive for a healthcare accounting and consulting firm with six offices and over 150 staff members, responsible for directing the firm's acute care and managed care consulting practice.
 Served as project manager on engagements with governmental healthcare agencies in 20 states and the federal government.
 Practice areas included cost analysis, rate setting, policy analysis, federal compliance, and litigation support for hospital, physician, pharmacy, dental, home health, managed care, and other healthcare sectors.

 Oregon Health Sciences University Hospital, 1984 - 1986